 Inline styles are the most solid way to style your emails.

-Images should be jpegs or gifs, RGB color values, 72 dpi and no wider than about 700 pixels.
+Images should be jpegs or gifs, RGB color values, 72 dpi and double the width of your template (1280px wide).

 Always test your mailings by sending to a handful of email programs, or consider using Litmus or Email on Acid.